 Alpha 2’s heart rate readings are more accurate compared to most other wrist monitors, and work continuously no matter what type of exercise you are doing.
 Therefore, if you are looking for a sports watch and are really into heart-rate training, Alpha 2 represents an excellent choice.

-Garmin has joined the crowded market of wrist based HR fitness trackers with its Vivosmart HR+ tracker.
-Launched in late 2015, the fitness tracker features a crisp new screen, GPS, a heart rate monitor, activity and sleep tracking and smart notifications.
+Garmin’s Vivosmart HR+ was launched in late 2015 but is still a great device for heart rate zone training.
+The fitness tracker features a crisp new screen, GPS, a heart rate monitor, activity and sleep tracking and smart notifications.

 The device sports an internal optical HR sensor, 24×7 heart rate recording (continual resting HR, and average resting HR based on a 7 day rolling average), barometer to count stairs and intensity minutes.
-As was the case with the first generation device, the tracker is water resistant up to 50 metres.
+Just like most Garmin wearables, the tracker is water resistant down to 50 metres.

 The Vivosmart HR+ is great when it comes to heart rate zone training.
 When you are done, the smartphone app will provide you with minute detail, including pace, heart rate (ave and max), time spent in zones, cadence, elevation and more.